Knowing Your Von Duprin Series Before You Spec or Service a Single Door

 The platform has been operating in commercial door hardware since 2001 and supports legacy models alongside current-generation devices because commercial buildings run mixed hardware generations across their openings.
 A facility manager sourcing a replacement mechanism case for a 98/99 device installed in 2004 needs to know whether the current part number applies to that generation.
 That cross-generation depth is built into how the catalog is organized, not something you have to figure out by calling a distributor and hoping someone knows the answer.

 Common components ship same business day from US warehouses.
-Pre-order compatibility confirmation available at 845-935-0301 or sales@securityparts.com.
+Pre-order compatibility confirmation is available at 845-935-0301 or through the contact page.

 Conclusion